jbmitch/dns-svcs/acl.md

 ## List permitted networks
 {: #list-acls}

-List all permitted network for your DNS zone.
+List all permitted networks for your DNS zone.

 **Request**